Sheep and beef farmer segmentation

-The materiality assessment commissioned by RMPP investigates the issues most important to red meat sector stakeholders in New Zealand.
+The sustainability materiality assessment commissioned by RMPP investigates the issues most important to red meat sector stakeholders in New Zealand.
 RMPP are using this assessment to guide the development of the sustainability bolt-on assurance standard to the widely adopted New Zealand Farm Assurance Programme (NZFAP).

 RMPP research has been used in a range of conferences, symposia and fieldays.
 These include:

 - Informing extension project design: the right tool for the job (NZ Grasslands Association, 2016)

 - Drivers of top performing farmers (NZ Grasslands Association, 2016)

 Whilst it conducted its own research, RMPP also drew on external reports to help shape its projects.
 Some of these are listed below: